|Table of Contents | Slides and Extra Reading | Projects | Software Download|

 A decision procedure is an algorithm that, given a decision problem, terminates with a correct yes/no answer.
 Here, the authors focus on theories that are expressive enough to model real problems, but are still decidable.
 Specifically, the book concentrates on decision procedures for first-order theories that are commonly used in automated verification and reasoning, theorem-proving, compiler optimization and operations research.
 The techniques described in the book draw from fields such as graph theory and logic, and are routinely used in industry.

-The authors introduce the basic terminology of satisfiability modulo theories and then, in separate chapters, study decision procedures for each of the following theories:
+The authors introduce the basic terminology of SAT, Satisfiability Modulo Theories (SMT) and the DPLL(T) framework.
+Then, in separate chapters, they study decision procedures for the following theories:

 The first edition of this book was adopted as a textbook in courses worldwide.
 It was published in 2008 and the field now called SMT was then in its infancy, without the standard terminology and canonic algorithms it has now; this second edition reflects these changes.
 It brings forward the DPLL(T) framework.
 It also expands the SAT chapter with modern SAT heuristics, and includes a new section about incremental satisfiability, and the related Constraints Satisfaction Problem (CSP).
 The chapter about quantifiers was expanded with a new section about general quantification using E-matching and a section about Effectively Propositional Reasoning (EPR).
 The book also includes a new chapter on the application of SMT in industrial software engineering and in computational biology, coauthored by Nikolaj Bjørner and Leonardo de Moura, and Hillel Kugler, respectively.